 Experiment 4 was designed to test the predictions of the Bayesian model and the two associative models.
-The results demonstrated that adults engaged in backwards-blocking and provided partial support for the predictions of the Bayesian model and those of the modified RW model.
+The results demonstrated that adults engaged in BB and provided partial support for the predictions of the Bayesian model and those of the modified RW model.
 In particular, participants provided lower mid-ratings than pre-ratings and lower post-ratings than mid-ratings.
 This pattern of responding was entirely consistent with the predictions of the modified RW model, which predicted a monotonous decrease in the causal ratings of the B+ event (and the inverse for the B- event).
 In contrast, participants provided lower mid-ratings of the B- event than either the pre- or post-ratings of it.
 This pattern of responding was entirely consistent with the predictions of the Bayesian model, which predicted a U-shaped pattern of responding to the B+ event and a reverse U-shaped pattern of responding to the B- event.
 These findings—which we discuss in detail in the General Discussion—are noteworthy for two reasons.
 First, these findings provided partial support for the Bayesian model and the modified RW model, which suggests that learners may use both Bayesian inference and associative processing to reason about causal events.
 This possibility is discussed in more detail in the General Discussion.
-Second, these finding suggests that, in contrast to previous discussions in the literature (e.g., Sobel et al., 2004), backwards-blocking reasoning is not unequivocal evidence that humans use Bayesian inference.
-Rather, backwards-blocking reasoning may represent a domain-general general phenomenon that is differently predicted by Bayesian and certain associative models (e.g., the modified RW model).
-This is because certain associative models such as the modified RW model and Bayesian models both predict backwards-blocking, although both kinds of models predict that learners will engage in backwards-blocking in qualitatively different ways: the modified RW model predicted a decrease in the rating of the B+ event between the mid- and post-rating phases but not between the pre- and mid-rating phases, whereas the Bayesian model predicted a U-shaped pattern of responding to the B+ event (and an inverse U-shaped pattern of responding to the B- event).
+Second, these finding suggests that, in contrast to previous discussions in the literature (e.g., Sobel et al., 2004), BB reasoning is not unequivocal evidence that humans use Bayesian inference.
+Rather, BB reasoning may represent a domain-general general phenomenon that is differently predicted by Bayesian and certain associative models (e.g., the modified RW model).
+This is because certain associative models such as the modified RW model and Bayesian models both predict BB, although both kinds of models predict that learners will engage in BB in qualitatively different ways: the modified RW model predicted a decrease in the rating of the B+ event between the mid- and post-rating phases but not between the pre- and mid-rating phases, whereas the Bayesian model predicted a U-shaped pattern of responding to the B+ event (and an inverse U-shaped pattern of responding to the B- event).
 It is important to note that the differential pattern of responding to the B+ and B- event cannot be attributed to a failure to replicate given that results from the 1C, 2C, and IS conceptually replicated previous research (e.g., Sobel et al., 2004).
 A potential explanation for this differential responding to the B+ and B- events and for how the results from Experiment 4 and those from Experiments 1 to 3 can be reconciled is discussed in the General Discussion.

 General Discussion